 Monday - Friday, 8:00 a.m. to 4:00 p.m., except holidays

-Male and female adolescents, ages 12 to 17
+Male and female adolescents, ages 12 through 17

 Funding for participant placement is typically received through state/county social services, or private medical insurance

 Omegon exists to help youth with emotional, behavioral and chemical problems who have not found success with previous interventions.
 The program will help residents change their unhelpful thought processes and replace them with better coping skills and self-management techniques.
 Residents will be able to advance through different skills to successfully complete the program and return to a less restrictive setting.